neurodata/checklists/methods_paper.md

 1. algorithm:
   1. 1 paragraph high-level description of algorithm
   1. pseudocode. input must include all hyper-parameters.
-1. model:
-  1. explain the statistical model under which this algorithm can possibly get the right answer.  this may be a nonparametric model, in which we consider all possible distrutions on R^d, or a parametric model. if it is parametric, explicitly enumerate the assumptions relative to the nonparametric model.
-  1. state whether it is ever guaranteed to get the right answer, and if so, under what conditions
 1. evaluation
   1. state how we will quantitatively evaluate performance in simulations (e.g., generating test data)
   1. state how we will quantitatively evaluate performance in real data (e.g., 10-fold cross-validation)